Australian GraylingPrototroctes maraena

 The Australian Grayling is distributed amongst the coastal streams flowing east and south of the Great Dividing Range from near Sydney in New South Wales around to the Hopkins River in south-west Victoria.
 It is also found on Tasmania and King Island (Lake 1971; McDowall 1976).
 There have been isolated records extending into south-eastern South Australia in the past but it is now considered extinct in this area (Hammer 2001).

 Victorian records are most prolific in the Tambo, Barwon, Mitchell and Tarwin river systems (Jackson & Koehn 1988).
 In south-west Victoria important streams are; Barwon River, Erskine River, St Georges River, Cumberland River, Wye River, Carisbrook Creek, Skenes Creek, Wild Dog Creek, Barham River, Calder River, Aire River, Gellibrand River, Curdies River and Hopkins River.
+In 2020 and 2021 new records were confirmed in the Glenelg River which is significant in that previous records date back to 1899.

 Ecology & Habitat